dizukl/UKL-DIZApps/README.md

 From the folder you unpacked the archive to just start the **DizApp01.exe** file.
 See below for the configuration opportunities.
 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.

 #### Windows Service
 DizApp01 may be executed as a Windows service.
-The root folder contains a **DizApp01Service.exe**.
+Use the **DizApp01Service.exe** as service executable.

-The service can be installed and run using the **DizApp01InstallService.exe** tool.
-To remove the service use the **DizApp01RemoveService.exe** tool.
+The service can be installed and run using **DizApp01InstallService.exe**.
+To remove the service, use **DizApp01RemoveService.exe**.
 Alternatively, you may use your favorite other system management tools to install or remove the service.

 DizApp01InstallService.exe and DizApp01RemoveService.exe run without parameters.